Dell Dimension 4550 Review

 - The onboard sound does not work.
 Patch it or get a Soundblaster

-- Patch the kernel to get the sound running
+- Kernel patch required to get the sound running

 Great system.
 I love it.